Texas Expunction Laws

 - Anyone arrested, but not charged must wait between six months and three years to file for expungement.

 - Misdemeanor convictions resulting in a fine can apply immediately.

 - Serious misdemeanor convictions have a two-year waiting period.

 - Felony convictions have a five-year waiting period.

-Q: Does Expungement Clear All Records?
+Does Expungement Clear Your Records?

 This is an important distinction.
 Expungement does not destroy your criminal record; it only seals it away from the public.
 That means it is invisible from background checks and police officers.
 However, it does not remove mentions from social media or news outlets.
 These mentions may still appear on a background check for high-profile cases.

 How to Apply for Expungement in Texas

 To apply for expungement, you must first complete your mandatory waiting period.
 Once that is done, you can file a claim with the court and appear before a judge.
 Note that expungement laws are best left to the professionals.
 Filing and making appearances with the help of an experienced criminal defense attorney will dramatically improve your chances of sealing your record.